Maximus905/testDocs/Demo-Example.md

 * th2-conn
 * th2 custom
 * th2-sim

+Simulator is the service for simulating different logic.
+All logic contains in a Rules.
+You can turn on/off rules for different connections or some rules for one connection.
+This project is java framework for creating custom the Simulator.

+Simulator is a flexible instrument, which allows to simulate different systems.

+To learn more how to install and set up your Simulator follow the [link](https://github.com/th2-net/th2-sim).

 ## USE CASE #4: Verification
 Th2 has a web-based GUI, which helps to manage and analyze test data.
 The GUI is divided into two parts: Events and Messages.